Back to top

 Non-surgical treatments

-- Chemotherapy – this means taking medicines to kill cancer cells.
+- Chemotherapy – this uses medicines to kill cancer cells.
 You might have this before surgery to shrink the tumour (lump of cells) or after surgery to reduce the chance of the cancer coming back.
 If you’re not able to have surgery, you may have chemotherapy to help slow down the growth of cancer and reduce your symptoms.

 - Targeted cancer drugs – these are medicines that can seek out cancer cells and interfere with the way they grow.
 They’re sometimes used alongside chemotherapy for bowel cancer, especially if the cancer has spread to other parts of your body.